Jewelry Care & Metal Info

 ~

-Although sterling silver will tarnish over time, there are ways to prolong it and keep your silver clean as long as you can.
-Try to keep your sterling silver pieces away from air as much as you can (I know, that's tough).
-You can store your pieces in airtight plastic bags or containers while you're not wearing them.
-Also keep your silver jewelry out of direct sunlight and humidity if you don't want it to tarnish quickly.
+Although Sterling Silver will tarnish over time, there are ways to prolong it and keep your Silver clean as long as you can.
+Try to keep your Sterling Silver pieces away from air as much as you can.
+You can store your pieces in airtight plastic bags or containers while you're not wearing them - the Flux Studio jewelry pouch that comes with your jewelry order is perfect for storage purposes.
+Also, keep your Silver jewelry out of direct sunlight and humidity if you don't want it to tarnish quickly.
 Keep your jewelry away from things containing sulfur, like latex, rubber, wool, mustard, onion, or eggs.
 Use a microfiber or jewelry polishing cloth to maintain the shine of your jewelry.
 If your jewelry is really tarnished, try using a mild ammonia and phosphate free soap with warm water to clean and blot dry, or baking soda and warm water then blot dry again.
 Even olive oil and lemon juice - 1/2 cup lemon juice with 1 teaspoon olive oil.
-Take good care of your sterling silver jewelry and it'll last you a long time!
+You can also use a simple Sterling Silver Jewelry Cleaner for cleaning these pieces.
+Take good care of your Sterling Silver jewelry and it'll last you a long time!